The Workplace Instrument

 Whilst we hope that this is indeed the case, we are unable to provide with certainty the methodology or amounts involved.

-We have been informed that if the rate calculated doesn’t meet the figure required for your service to remain financially viable, that you are encouraged to apply for additional funding based on your staffing costs.
+We have been informed that if the rate calculated doesn’t meet the figure required for your service to remain financially viable, that you are encouraged to apply for additional funding based on your staffing costs via funding review.

 - Superannuation